maro525/title_generator/README.md

 - put random words to `word.txt`
 - run `python main.py`
 - defulat title length is 2.
-    - if you want to change the length to 3 -> run `python main.--length 3`
+    - if you want to change the length to 3 -> run `python main.py --length 3`
 - you can see generated titles in `title.txt`